Telespazio: History

 On 18 October 1961, Telespazio was established under the auspices of several Italian organisations, including the National Research Council (CNR) and the Post and Telecommunications Ministry, Italcable and Rai.
 During the following year, NASA signed a memorandum of understanding with Telespazio to test the Telstar and Relay satellites.
 In 1963, the first signals from the Telstar satellite were received by the new Fucino testing station (Ortucchio, Abruzzo), the first pictures came through a few months later.

 During 1964, Telespazio helped create history for its role in facilitating the first television broadcasts, directly from Fucino via the Telstar satellite.
 During the following year, it signed its first agreement with communications satellite service provider Intelsat; in June 1965, commercial telecommunications traffic was inaugurated between North America and Europe.
 In 1968, Intelsat and Telespazio signed an agreement to provide the first telemetry and remote control services on Intelsat satellites.
-During 1969, the firm played a role in distributing the live broadcast of the moon landing across Europe.
+During 1969, the firm played a role in distributing the live broadcast of the Apollo 11 Moon landing across Europe.

 During the 1970s, Telespazio experienced a period of expansion and diversification.
 During May 1974, it signed a memorandum of understanding with NASA to engage itself in the Landsat program, gathering satellite imagery for Earth Observation purposes according to the signed in May 1974.
 During that same year, Telespazio became involved in the development of the Sirio programme, thus helping to launch the first Italian telecommunications satellite during 1977.
 Other major activities of the decade included the in-orbit control of satellites, and the opening of a second space centre in Gera Lario, Lombardia in 1977.

 In the 1980s, the company continued to be involved in the development of several Italian space-related programmes, such as Italsat.
 During 1983, under the auspices of CNR and subsequently, the Italian Space Agency (ASI), Telespazio established and managed the Matera Space Center for Geodesy Operations.
 In 1987, it inaugurated its third space center handling satellites communications, based in Scanzano, Palermo.

 On 30 May 1991, Telespazio launched the ARGO project, the first closed network equipped with small fixed antennas for emergency communications, intended for Italian civil protection.
 During 1994, Telespazio Argentina, based in Buenos Aires, is established.
 On 30 April 1996, the BeppoSAX scientific satellite, operated by the firm, was launched.
 In the following year, it founded its second subsidiary, Telespazio Brasil, based in Rio de Janeiro.
 During 1998, Telespazio partnered with Romanian firm Radiocom to establish the Rartel Company, thus developing a presence in this country as well.
 That same year, the firm finalised an agreement with European satellite operator Eutelsat to take control and commercialise of the EMS payload carried on the Italsat F2 communications satellite.